andreock/Bruce_Wiki/RF.md

 ## Unofficial

-- [FS1000A transmitter + XY-MK-5V receiver](https://components101.com/modules/433-mhz-rf-transmitter-module) (also sold with other names)
+- [FS1000A transmitter + XY-MK-5V receiver](https://components101.com/modules/433-mhz-rf-transmitter-module) (also sold with other names) **NOTE: some have poor ranges**, may need to mod the antenna to get a better range.
+Also check [a comparison with other single-pinned modules here](http://x311.blogspot.com/2017/10/comparison-of-cheap-rf-modules-with-ask.html)

 default pins: `Tx=GROVE_SDA`, `Rx=GROVE_SCL`

-**NOTE: FS1000A/XY-MK-5V have poor ranges**, check [a comparison with other single-pinned modules here](http://x311.blogspot.com/2017/10/comparison-of-cheap-rf-modules-with-ask.html)

 ## Unsupported modules